thaipham98/docker-project/README.txt

+This is the manual of how to run the system hosted by containers

-Build react image: docker build -t react ./Ecommerce-front-end Build central image: docker build -t central-coordinator .
+Build react image for frontend: docker build -t react ./Ecommerce-front-end

+Build central image for central coordinator: docker build -t central-coordinator .

-Build replica image: docker build -t replica ./Replica
+Buld replica image for backend server: docker build -t replica ./Replica

-Create docker network: docker network create appnetwork
+Create docker network that contains all the containers docker network create appnetwork

+Stop all the containers:
 docker compose down

+Build the docker-compose.yml
 docker compose build

-docker compose up -d
+Start all the containers/services docker compose up -d

-Wait for 5 mins ...
+This takes a while as there are many resources running.
+Please wait for 5 mins ...

-Replicate database:
+Check if the container is up by: docker ps docker logs <container-name>

+After all the containers starts, initiate database for slave-replicas and master-replica to make data from slave-replicas replicated from master-replica

-chmod +x init_replication.sh check_mysql.sh
+chmod +x chmod +x init_replication.sh check_mysql.sh

 ./init_replication.sh

-Test-> go to browser localhost:3000
+Test-> go to browser localhost:3000, which hosts the react app

 To turn off all services: docker compose down